MolBIFFM/diana/README.md

 The specification of sources of protein-protein interactions for the assembly of the protein-protein interaction network.
 The protein-protein interaction network is exported if any source is specified.
-Database-specific requirements can be defined, where each must be satisfied for an interaction to be incorporated.
+Database-specific requirements can be specified, where each must be satisfied for an interaction to be incorporated.
+A protein-protein interaction network is only exported if any database is queried.

 ```json
 [